 Submission is deemed to occur at the moment when the proposal coordinator completes the submission sequence described above.
-It is not the point at which you start the upload.
+It is not the point at which the upload of the part B is started.
 If you wait until too near to the close of the call to start uploading your proposal, there is a serious risk that you will not be able to submit in time.

-If you have registered and submitted your proposal in error to another call which closes after this call, the Commission/agency will not be aware of it until it is discovered among the downloaded proposals for the later call.
+If you have submitted your proposal in error to another call which closes after this call, the Commission/agency will not be aware of it until it is discovered among the downloaded proposals for the later call.
 It will therefore be classified as ineligible because of late arrival.

-The submission of a proposal requires some knowledge of the EPSS system, a detailed knowledge of the contents of the proposal and the authority to make last-minute decisions on behalf of the consortium if problems arise.
+The submission of a proposal requires some knowledge of the Electronic Submission Services, a detailed knowledge of the contents of the proposal and the authority to make last-minute decisions on behalf of the consortium if problems arise.
 You are advised not to delegate the job of submitting your proposal!

-In the unlikely event of a failure of the EPSS service due to breakdown of the Commission server during the last 24 hours of this call, the deadline will be extended by a further 24 hours.
-This will be notified by e-mail to all proposal coordinators who had registered for this call by the time of the original deadline, and also by a notice on the Call pages on CORDIS and on the Participant Portal as well as on the web site of the EPSS.
+In the unlikely event of a failure of the Electronic Submission Services due to breakdown of the Commission server during the last 24 hours of this call, the deadline will be extended by a further 24 hours.
+This will be notified by e-mail to all proposal coordinators who had registered for this call by the time of the original deadline, and also by a notice on the Call pages on the Participant Portal.
 Such a failure is a rare and exceptional event; therefore do not assume that there will be an extension to this call.
-If you have difficulty in submitting your proposal, you should not assume that it is because of a problem with the Commission server, since this is rarely the case.
-Contact the EPSS help desk if in doubt (see the address given in annex 1 to this Guide).
+If you have difficulty in submitting your proposal, you should not assume that it is because of a problem with the Commission servers, as this is rarely the case.
+Contact the Electronic Submission Services help desk if in doubt (see the address given in annex 1 of this Guide).

-Please note that the Commission/agency will not extend deadlines for system failures that are not its own responsibility.
+Please note that the Commission/Agency will not extend deadlines for system failures that are not its own responsibility.
 In all circumstances, you should aim to submit your proposal well before the deadline to have time to solve any problems.